d-exclaimation/FlatlinerTheGame/README.md

  ### Windows

- Direct: "Open the exe file in the source folder"
+ Direct: `Open the exe file in the source folder`
  > 1. Get the exe and source files from the Builds folder in the source code
  > 2. exe file is in Builds/Windows/x86 in the souce code
  > 3. Get the latest version from the latest release